orestesgaolin/flutter_background_processing/presentation.md

 ## Invoking isolates from native platform

 - when push notification received
-- when foreground service is running
+- when foreground service/live activity is running
 - when user taps on widget

 ---